Republic of Vietnam National Police Field Force: Role

 The missions performed by the CSDC went well beyond the normal duties of a civil police force, functionally serving as another branch of the South Vietnamese armed forces, being organized and trained for paramilitary operations in the field on both rural and urban areas.
 Primarily assigned to counter-insurgency and humint duties, CSDC companies and battalions were also employed in various other tasks such as guarding important public buildings, VIP protection, public security, counterintelligence, riot control, cordon and search, jungle, mountain and urban combat operations.

 Between 1967 and 1972, the CSDC was deeply involved in the highly controversial CIA-run Phoenix Program (Chiến dịch Phụng Hoàng), participating actively in the "neutralization" – which often involved arbitrary arrests without charge, routine torture, and extrajudicial executions – of suspected members of the civil infrastructure or "shadow administration" of the Viet Cong (VC), also known as the "Vietcong Infrastructure" (VCI).

 Composition

-CSDC members' were usually National Policemen that volunteered to Field Force service, although the unit also accepted military personnel either transferred or retired from the Army of the Republic of Vietnam (ARVN).
+CSDC members' were usually ethnic Vietnamese National Policemen that volunteered to Field Force service, although the unit also accepted military personnel either transferred or retired from the Army of the Republic of Vietnam (ARVN).
 The latter included former members of the Army of the Republic of Vietnam Special Forces (Vietnamese: Lực Lượng Đặc Biệt Quân Lực Việt Nam Cộng Hòa – LLDB) following its disbandment in December 1970.